abelectronicsuk/ABElectronics_Python_Libraries/IOZero32/README.md

 from IOZero32 import IOZero32
 ```

-Next you must initialise the IOZero32 object with the I2C address of the I/O controller chip.
+Next, you must initialise the IOZero32 object with the I2C address of the I/O controller chip.
 The default addresses for the IO Zero 32 are 0x20 and 0x21:

 ```
 bus1 = IOZero32(0x20)
 ```

-We will read the inputs 1 to 8 from bus 1 so set port 0 to be inputs.
+We will read the inputs 1 to 8 from bus 1 so set port 0 as inputs.

 ```
 bus1.set_port_direction(0, 0xFF)
 ```

-You can now read the pin 1 with:
+You can now read pin 1 with:
 ```
 print('Pin 1: ' + str(bus1.read_pin(1)))
 ```